cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 - `Amino`: Some legacy parts of the SDK still use Amino for backwards-compatibility.
 Each module exposes a `RegisterLegacyAmino` method to register the module's specific types within Amino.
 This `Amino` codec should not be used by app developers anymore, and will be removed in future releases.

 The SDK exposes a `MakeTestEncodingConfig` function used to create a `EncodingConfig` for the app  constructor (`NewApp`).
 It uses Protobuf as a default `Marshaler`.
-NOTE: this function is market deprecated and should only be used to create an app or in tests.
+NOTE: this function is marked deprecated and should only be used to create an app or in tests.
 We are working on refactoring codec management in a post Stargate release.

 See an example of a `MakeTestEncodingConfig` from `simapp`: